netw0rm/atlaskit/README.md

 The easiest way to install a dependency within a package is to either add it directly to the package's `package.json` and bootstrapping that package (see `Getting Started`) or by performing a `yarn add` from **within** the package itself (this will create a `yarn.lock` file that we do not push to the repository).

+It can also happen that this doesn't help.
+In this case make sure that all the packages your changes depend on have TypeScript definition files.

 Our package dependencies are not pinned in any way.

 ## Make changes to the Pipelines build